-The course coordinator will prepare routines, arrange and monitor classes and attendances, ensure smooth functioning of the academic work, and help the chairman in getting questions from the question setters, holding examination, preparing exam routines, and publishing examination results.
+The course coordinator will prepare routines, arrange and monitor classes, ensure smooth functioning of the academic work, and help the chairman in getting questions from the question setters, holding examination, preparing exam routines, and publishing examination results.

-Ensure submission of all class assessments of a particular semester fifteen days before the semester final exam.
 Courses coordinator will arrange posting of relevant notices on notice board.
 In case of the Course Coordinator falling sick, going on leave, or is unwilling to continue, the academic committee will nominate a substitute.